What NFA Language ACTUALLY Passed In The Big Beautiful Bill & The Fight To Complete Its Destruction

 Frequently Asked Questions

-The recent NFA legislation imposes a new tax of $200 for each firearm transferred that is classified as either a machine gun or a destructive device.
-This is a significant change for these specific NFA items.
+The recent bill imposes a $200 tax for each transferred firearm classified as a machine gun or a destructive device.
+Firearms not falling into these specific categories have a $0 transfer tax under the new legislation.

-Which organizations are suing over the new NFA legislation?
+Which organizations are challenging the new NFA legislation?

-Several prominent gun rights organizations are suing, including Gun Owners of America (GOA), Gun Owners Foundation, Palmetto State Armory, Firearms Regulatory Accountability Coalition (FRAC), Silencer Shop, and B&T USA.
+Gun Owners of America (GOA) is leading a lawsuit, joined by groups like the Gun Owners Foundation, Palmetto State Armory, FRAC, Silencer Shop, and B&T USA.
 The NRA, Second Amendment Foundation, and American Suppressor Association have also issued joint statements.

 Related News